The-Flying-Dev/Meet-the-Team/README.md

 # Meet-the-Team
-A static page app featuring fictional team members of a design company.
+A static app featuring fictional team members of a design company.
 Link: